rixx/books.rixx.de/data/reviews/carlo-collodi/pinocchio/index.md

   date_added: '2015-04-08'
 related_books:
 - book: lewis-carroll/alice-in-wonderland
-  text: I read both books around the same time, and both have the underlying ambience of darkness and danger – Alice more of the trippy insanity kind, and Pinocchio more of the casually brutal kind.
+  text: I read both books around the same time, and both have the underlying ambience
+    of darkness and danger – Alice more of the trippy insanity kind, and Pinocchio more of the casually brutal kind.
 - book: mark-twain/the-adventures-of-tom-sawyer
-  text: Tom Sawyer also feels mischievous and brutal, but makes do with a lot less of moralising, thankfully.
+  text: Tom Sawyer also feels mischievous and brutal, but makes do with a lot less
+    of moralising, thankfully.
 review:
   date_read:
   - 2001-04-01
-  did_not_finish: false
-  proofed: true
   rating: 3
 ---